 If you own a pool or work for the maintenance of swimming pools, you should make sure to vacuum properly.
 Here we are listing the mistakes that you should avoid when you clean a pool:

-- You should not vacuum algae or heavy sediment with “Filter” setting on your multi-port valve.
+- You should not vacuum algae or heavy sediment with a “Filter” setting on your multi-port valve.

-- You should not vacuum your pool with “backwash” position on the filter valve.
+- You should not vacuum your pool with a “backwash” position on the filter valve.